 Most email marketing advice is written by the companies selling email marketing software.
 That creates an obvious problem: the benchmarks they publish tend to be best-case numbers, drawn from their top-performing customers, presented in a way that makes their product look essential.

-So when MailerLite published a study analyzing over 300 million emails for actual conversion rate data, I found it genuinely useful.
+So when MailerLite published a study analyzing over 300 million emails for actual conversion rate data, it is one of the more genuinely useful studies we’ve come across.
 It is based on e-commerce accounts with purchase tracking turned on, which means the numbers reflect real sales, not clicks or opens.
 Here is what the data found, and what it actually means for a small business with a few hundred or a few thousand subscribers.

 Contents